philbooth/complexity-report/README.md

 and `xml`.
-These are loaded with `require` from the `src/formats` subdirectory. and adding new formats is really easy.
+These are loaded with `require` from the `src/formats` subdirectory. and adding new formats is really easy
-Each module must export a function `format` that takes a report object as its only argument and returns a string representation of the report.
+Each format module must export a function `format`, which takes a report object as its only argument and returns its string representation of the report.
 See `src/formats/plain.js` for an example format.

 ### From code